bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 # type: operating system

-The `operating system` type provides access to information about the operating system and computer.
+The `operating system` type provides information about the operating system and computer.

 # android of &lt;operating system&gt;